 The Better WordPress Google XML sitemap plugin is perfect for news websites.
 Why?
 Because there is no limit to the number of URLs that you can generate an XML sitemap for.
 Moreover, it is already able to generate sitemaps that are compatible with Google News.

 Here are some of Better WordPress XML Sitemap’s most notable features:

 - The ability to create a news, images and custom sitemaps.

 - Split a sitemap with a huge number of URLs to avoid reaching the 50k limit.

 - Powerful configuration options.

-BestWebSoft’s very own sitemap generator plugin for WordPress comes packed with advanced features such as the ability to connect to your Google Search Console account which makes submitting sitemaps way easier…
+BestWebSoft‘s very own sitemap generator plugin for WordPress comes packed with advanced features.
+Among those, you can find the ability to connect to your Google Search Console account which makes submitting sitemaps way easier…

 The Verdict: What’s the best Sitemap plugin for WordPress?

 So, which plugin did you decide to install to help you generate a sitemap for your WordPress website?

 Using WordPress as a content management system simplifies a lot of tedious tasks just like this one.
 This way, you don’t actually have to worry about building custom solutions for everything.